 The Balancing Act

-So, what’s the best way to keep this from happening to you when you file your 2019 tax return next spring?
-The key is to strike the right balance between how much of your paycheck you’re keeping and how much is being set aside to cover what you have to pay in income taxes for the year.
+So, what’s the best way to keep this from happening to you when you file your 2019 tax return?
+The key is to strike the right balance between how much of your paycheck you’re keeping and how much is being set aside.

 Small business owners and self-employed individuals, who typically will have to make quarterly tax payments to the IRS, should check to make sure they are calculating their payments properly.
-It’s possible that you may have to increase or reduce how much in tax you pay each quarter to adjust to the changes in the tax law.
+It’s possible that you may have to increase or reduce how much in tax you pay each quarter.
+That is to adjust to the changes in the tax law.

 Small business owners and others who receive substantial income that’s not subject to withholding tax, such as dividends and capital gains, but who also draw a salary as an employee of their company, can use the IRS’ new tool to calibrate their individual quarterly payments.